egison/sweet-egison/README.md

 [(1,[2,3]),(2,[1,3]),(3,[1,2])]
 ```

-Note that we use `Multiset Something` instead of `List Something` here to match the target `[1, 2, 3]` as a multiset.
+We use `Multiset Something` instead of `List Something` here to match the target `[1, 2, 3]` as a multiset.
 These parameters such as `Multiset Something`, `List (List Something)`, and `Something` are called *matchers* and specify pattern-matching methods.
 Given a matcher `m`, `Multiset m` is a matcher for multisets that matches its elements with `m`. `Something` is a matcher that provides simple matching methods for an arbitrary value.

 ### Controlling matching strategy

-Some pattern matchings has infinitely many results and `matchAll` is designed to be able to enumerate all the results.
+Some pattern matching have infinitely many results and `matchAll` is designed to be able to enumerate all the results.
 For this purpose, `matchAll` traverses a search tree for pattern matching in the breadth-first order.
 The following example illustrates this:

 ```haskell
 > take 10 $ matchAll [1 ..]
 (Set Something) [[mc| $x : $y : _ -> (x, y) |]]